gschmutz/integration-architecture-workshop/06-working-with-kafka-broker/README.md

 ## Using Conduktor

 A very new tool still being under active development is [Conduktor](http://www.conduktor.io).
+During the beta phase, it's free to use it, later there might be a paid version offering some more enterprise-like features.

-It's a Client application and available for Mac OS X, Windows and Linux.
+Conduktor is a Client application and can be installed on Mac OS X, Windows and Linux.

 After installing and starting it you should see the home screen of Conduktor.